FRC-2928/FRC-Programmer-Training/docs/Romi/SC/romiTelemetry.md

     If it crashes from *Start Tool* on MacOS you have to use `~/wpilib/2022/jdk/bin/java -jar ~/wpilib/2022/tools/shuffleboard.jar`

 ## Tracking Robot Position and Heading
-Let's create some telemetry to track the current position and heading of the robot.
+Let's create some simple telemetry to track the current position and heading of the robot.
 The data will be output to the *SmartDashboard*, which is now part of Shuffleboard.
 Putting the data out to SmartDashboard will automatically place it into the Network Tables.
 Whenever you create telemetry data it's preferrable to create a function to keep it all in one place.
 We'll output details for the left and right encoders together with the robot heading.

     public void publishTelemetry() {